 4. La Casa del Tigre

-This restaurant is serious business and, we are not joking, it could be perfectly placed among the 10 best restaurants in Seville.
-La Casa del Tigre is the latest sensation in terms of fun, original and refined cuisine in the city.
+This restaurant is serious business and, we’re not kidding, it could very well rank among the top 10 restaurants in Seville.
+La Casa del Tigre is the latest sensation when it comes to standards of more fun, original and refined cuisine in the city.

 It is not surprising to find it packed with diners from Tuesday to Saturday.
 Located in one of the most mysterious buildings in the city, the restaurant’s starting point is the Sevillian personality, to which they give flavors, recipes and unique creations.